anotherkimnguyen/Secure_Network_Design/Documentation/Part 3 - Device Configuration/device_configuration.md

           -Configured to limit the acces from outside the network to inside through ACL list.
           - Outsider clients have only access to the iSCSI storage server and the support section.

-**FTP** :
-        -Contains the bin file of L3 switch and Router in case of losing the configuration **SysLog**:
+- **FTP** : Contains the bin file of L3 switch and Router in case of losing the configuration
-        -to register every session inside the router and the switch **Switches**:
+- **SysLog**: Registers every session inside the router and the switch
-        -handles the layer 2 traffic to reduce the load of the L3 switch.
-        -Connect ther devices with each other.
+- **Switches**: Handle layer 2 traffic to reduce the load of the L3 switch and connect ther devices with each other.